USS Tucson (CL-98)

-USS Tucson (CL-98) was a modified Atlanta-class light cruiser, sometimes referred to as an "Oakland-class".
+USS Tucson (CL-98/CLAA-98) was a modified Atlanta-class light cruiser, sometimes referred to as an "Oakland-class".
 She was laid down on 23 December 1942 in San Francisco, California, by the Bethlehem Steel Corporation; launched on 3 September 1944; sponsored by Mrs. Emmett S. Claunch, Sr.; and commissioned on 3 February 1945.
 She was named after Tucson, Arizona.
+She, along with the surviving Atlanta-class, was reclassified a light antiaircraft cruiser (CLAA) on 18 March 1949, prior to her decommissioning on 18 June 1949.

 Service history

+World War II

 Following outfitting at San Francisco and shakedown out of San Diego, Tucson sailed for the western Pacific on 8 May.
 She stopped at Pearl Harbor on 13 May for three weeks of additional training before resuming her voyage west on 2 June.
 She stopped overnight at Ulithi on 13 June and 14 June, then continued on to the Philippines, and reached Leyte on 16 June.
 The cruiser was assigned to the screen of the Task Force 38 (TF 38), specifically to that of Rear Admiral Gerald F. Bogan's Task Group 38.3 (TG 38.3) built around Essex, Ticonderoga, Randolph, Monterey, and Bataan.

 Tucson joined the fast carriers just in time to participate in their final rampage against the Japanese Empire and its inner defenses.
 On 1 July, she sortied from Leyte Gulf with TF 38 and headed north to the Japanese home islands.
 On 10 July, the flattops launched planes against Tokyo.
 On 14–15 July, TF 38's air groups struck Hokkaidō and northern Honshū.
-They returned to southern Honshū on the 17–18 July to blast Tokyo again and then left the area for almost a week.
+They returned to southern Honshū on 17–18 July to blast Tokyo again and then left the area for almost a week.
 On 24 July and 28 July, she appeared with the carriers south of Shikoku while their planes hit shipping in the Inland Sea.
 On 30 July, they zeroed in on Kobe and Nagoya.
 After that, they retired south to fuel and replenish before striking out northward.
 By the second week of August, Tucson was off northern Honshū screening the carriers while their planes pounded the island once more.
 She then accompanied them south to pummel Tokyo again on 13 August.
 Two days later, Japan capitulated.